Fort de Fléron: Fortified Position of Liège

 Fléron's armament was upgraded in the 1930s to become part of the Fortified Position of Liège II, which was planned to deter a German incursion over the nearby border.
-The 21 cm turrets were replaced with longer-range 15 cm turrets, the original 15 cm turret was replaced by a turret with machine guns and grenade launchers, and the 12 cm turrets were replaced with turrets containing twin 105mm guns.
+The 21 cm turrets were replaced with longer-range 15 cm turrets, the original 15 cm turret was replaced by a turret with machine guns and grenade launchers, and the 12 cm turrets were replaced with turrets containing twin 105 mm guns.
 These new weapons were German in origin.
-Three 75mm turrets were added as well.
+Three 75 mm turrets were added as well.
 This was accompanied by improvements to ventilation, protection, sanitary facilities, communications and electrical power.
 An air intake tower was added on the other side of the now-vanished Line 38 railroad tracks, which has itself been demolished.
 New barracks were built at this time for peacetime accommodation.
 The fort was manned by 250 men, 20 non-commissioned officers and 13 officers.

 Second World War

 From 10 May to 16 May 1940 Fléron was repeatedly attacked by air.
 The electrical system was destroyed the first day, compelling all firing adjustments and loading to be done by hand.
 The fort fired on German forces in the area, as well as providing covering fire to neighboring forts.
 Targets included the Citadel of Liège, the airport, and the Chàteau de Tancrémont.
 The fort also fired on attacking aircraft.
 Heavy aerial attacks on 17 May wrecked the communications center and the 15 cm turrets.
-The 105mm guns ran out of ammunition, and a 75mm gun was inoperable.
+The 105 mm guns ran out of ammunition, and a 75 mm gun was inoperable.
 The fort's commandant, Captain Gline, believed that the fort was no longer capable of effective resistance, and with the permission of his superiors released the garrison to join the field army.
 Four were killed and six wounded during the action.